Using Snowpark Python in Dataiku: basics#

 UDFs effectively allow users to transform data using custom complex logic beyond what’s possible in pure SQL.
 This includes the use of any Python packages.

 To be used, UDFs first need to be registered so that at execution time they can be properly sent to the Snowflake servers.
-In this section, you will see a simple UDF example and how to register it.
+In this section, we will see a simple UDF example and how to register it.

-Registering a UDF#
+Registering a UDF

 • The first option to register a UDF is to use either the register() or the udf() function.
 In the following code block is a simple UDF example that computes the tip percentage over the taxi ride total fare amount: